Registration and submission

 Player programs play games against each other in a number of rounds.
 If the number of contestants is small, we will play a double full tournament.
 In this case, each contestant plays two games against all other contestants.

 If there are many contestants (which is almost always the case), playing a full tournament would take too much time.
 In that case, we will start by playing some rounds according to the Swiss tournament system.
 The Swiss system is such that in every new round, contestants with almost equal ranking will play against each other.
 The ranking thus becomes more accurate after each round.
 After only a few rounds, the best players in the competition will be in the top of the ranking.
 We then take a small group from the top of the ranking, and only those contestants proceed to play a double full tournament in order to determine the final winner.

 If you make an invalid move, if you use too much time or if your program crashes, you lose the game.
-It will count as an irregular game loss, the jury software takes over the role of you program and starts executing the first move it finds until the game is finished or the opponent also crashes.
-The score for the player who loses in this way will be 0.
-The winner's score will be calculated normally.
+It will count as an irregular game loss.
+For the score for the player who loses in this way, see the game rules.

 In the months before the final competition, we will already play a number of test competitions.
 You can use these test competitions to see how well your program holds up against the other players.
 Once you have submitted a program, you will automatically participate in all subsequent test competitions.
 Of course you may afterwards send in new versions for the next competition.
 That way, the tests are a great opportunity to try out new strategies and fine tune your algorithms.
 Have a look at the competitions page for the schedule.

 During test competitions, only a limited number of rounds will be played.
 The results of the test competitions do not affect the final competition in any way.
 The final competiton is the only official CodeCup competition; the test competitions are just for fun and practice.

 A prize will be awarded to the winner of the final competition.